dmaixner93/Sorting_Algorithms/README.md

 Next, the algorithm picks a new number to the left of the previous pivot point, to be the new pivot value.
 In this scenario, there are only two numbers left of 3 which are 2 and 1.
 The algorithm splits these two numbers up into their own arrays.
 Now that the algorithm has broken every value to the left of the 3 down into their own arrays it will compare 1 and 2 and place them back into the original array in order.
 Thus, the data now will look like [1,2,3,5,4].

 After the left side has been sorted, the algorithm moves to the right side of 3, selectes a new pivot and repeats the entire process until the data is sorted.

+## Radix Sort

+**Time Complexity:

+Radix sort is different than any of the previous sorting algorithms because it sorts data but does not compare number to number.
+Radix sort exploits the fact tha information about the size of a number is encoded in the number of digits (Example: 200 > 78 = true).

+Radix sort begins by looking at all the numbers in a data set, more specifically, looking at the right-most number of a number within the data set.